Gospel of Thomas: Attestation

 The earliest surviving written references to the Gospel of Thomas are found in the writings of Hippolytus of Rome (c.
 222–235) and Origen of Alexandria (c.
 233).
 Hippolytus wrote in his Refutation of All Heresies 5.7.20:

 [The Naassenes] speak [...] of a nature which is both hidden and revealed at the same time and which they call the thought-for kingdom of heaven which is in a human being.
 They transmit a tradition concerning this in the Gospel entitled "According to Thomas," which states expressly, "The one who seeks me will find me in children of seven years and older, for there, hidden in the fourteenth aeon, I am revealed."

 This appears to be a reference to saying 4 of Thomas, although the wording differs significantly.
 As translated by Thomas O. Lambdin, saying 4 reads: "Jesus said, 'the man old in days will not hesitate to ask a small child seven days old about the place of life, and he will live.
 For many who are first will become last, and they will become one and the same".
 In this context, the preceding reference to the "sought-after reign of the heavens within a person" appears to be a reference to sayings 2 and 3.
 Hippolytus also appears to quote saying 11 in Refutation 5.8.32, but without attribution.

 Origen listed the "Gospel according to Thomas" as being among the heterodox apocryphal gospels known to him (Hom. in Luc.
 1).
 He condemned a book called "Gospel of Thomas" as heretical; it is not clear that it is the same gospel of Thomas, however, as he possibly meant the Infancy Gospel of Thomas.

 In the 4th and 5th centuries, various Church Fathers wrote that the Gospel of Thomas was highly valued by Mani.
 In the 4th century, Cyril of Jerusalem mentioned a "Gospel of Thomas" twice in his Catechesis: "The Manichaeans also wrote a Gospel according to Thomas, which being tinctured with the fragrance of the evangelic title corrupts the souls of the simple sort." and "Let none read the Gospel according to Thomas: for it is the work not of one of the twelve Apostles, but of one of the three wicked disciples of Manes."
 The 5th-century Gelasian Decree includes "A Gospel attributed to Thomas which the Manichaean use" in its list of heretical books.

+English translation

+An English translation was made and placed in the public domain by Mark M. Mattison.
+It begins: